chandana999/AIE8/COMPLETE_PROJECT_DOCUMENTATION.md

 - **Purpose:** External web search for unknown error codes and new issues
 - **Usage:** LogSearch Agent queries for up-to-date solutions when internal knowledge base lacks coverage

+#### 2. Describe the default chunking strategy that you will use.
+Why did you make this decision?

 ### Chunking Strategy

 **The simplest chunking strategy has been used:**